Dealing with a counterbid

 You've already made up your mind and you want to go for that new job.
 However, your current employer comes up with a counter-offer, hoping to persuade you not to leave the organisation.

-A counterbid is more common, but there are few statistics about it.
+Counteroffers are quite common, but there are few statistics available about them.
 However, research into this phenomenon always brings up one fact: most people who respond to a counterbid still leave their employer within twelve months.
 Many more do so after just three to six months.

-Reasons for your employer to offer a counterbid
+Reasons why your employer may offer a counterbid

 Of course you can see a counter-offer as a compliment, a strong signal that they are making an effort to keep you.
 But also look beyond that.
 Because perhaps your current employer has other reasons to make you a counter-offer.
 For example: